srarkar/tcp_ip_model/README.md

 #### Flags

 - `-n` : **Network sniffing** (default)
   Obtain IP addresses by sniffing packets on your local network.
+Note that `sudo`/root permission is necessary for this setting.
   Example:
   ```bash
   sudo python ip_geolocator/main.py -n